 If you’ve recently dropped a pretty penny on one of the new iPad Pros, you’ll want to protect your investment with a new case.
 We’ve put together a list of the best cases currently available to help protect your new tablet from drops and scratches.
-These five options vary across price points and protection levels, but they are all strong choices.
+These six options vary across price points and protection levels, but they are all strong choices.
 Make sure your new piece of tech has the protection it deserves!

 OtterBox Symmetry 360 Series

 OtterBox has long set a high standard among protective cases for smart devices across all major smartphone manufacturers.
 The OtterBox Symmetry 360 series for the 11-inch iPad Pro is another great case from a long line of quality offerings from the Colorado company.
 The Symmetry 360 series features protection around all corners and edges of the iPad Pro, and the clear plastic encasing shows off the iPad’s design while protecting its surfaces from nicks and scratches.

 Like many iPad cases, the Symmetry 360 features a folio that can be folded to provide support for the tablet if you want to stand it upright.
 It also provides space for the Apple Pencil and a protective flap to cover it when stored.
 A magnetic flap closes the case up when the iPad is not in use.
 While this particular case may dampen the click of the iPad’s peripheral buttons, the lessened tactile feedback is well worth the protection the case offers.

 Coming in straight from Apple, the OtterBox Symmetry 360 is a worthwhile investment in your $800 (at minimum) device.